eloebel/glacier-front-extraction/README.md

 ```
 conda create --name <env_name> --file requirements.txt
 ```
 Download the ANN model weights from the latest release and unpack them into the main repository folder.
 Place the Landsat archives to be processed in the `input` folder (see placeholder).
+This software is coded for bulk processing.
+The input folder can be filled with an unlimited number of Landsat archieves.

 ```
 python GLACIER_FRONT_EXTRACTION.py daugaard_jensen